-The first phase of the GCRF is a five-year programme between 2016 and 2021.
-Funding has been allocated to hundreds of projects including:
+The GCRF is a five-year programme between 2016 and 2021, with some programmes continuing into 2024.
+Funding has been allocated to hundreds of projects, including:

 - low-cost tools for assessing dementia in low-to-middle income countries

 - a global network for addressing neglected tropical diseases

 using traditional culture and art to promote democracy in Sri Lanka